Injury Attorneys | Restoring LivesTM

-Workplace injuries are common, and they can happen to anyone, anytime, and they can be totally random.
-Or, they can be a result of negligent behavior on behalf of an employer or supervisor.
+Workplace injuries are common, they can happen to anyone, and they can be totally random—or they can be a result of negligent behavior on behalf of an employer or supervisor.
 Injuries could result in lost wages, missed work, temporary or permanent disabilities, lifestyle changes, pain and suffering, or death.

 However, it doesn’t matter what type or how serious your injury might be; if you’ve suffered from a workplace injury, never under-utilize workers’ compensation or legal recourse.
 But, how do you know if your employer is to blame?

-It can be hard to identify the cause of a workplace injury, especially after a debilitating one.
+It can be hard to identify the cause of a workplace injury.
 If you’ve suffered any injuries while on the job, compensation might be available to you.
-Stay informed, and know these common causes of workplace injuries to see if you meet the criteria:
+Stay informed, and know these common causes of workplace injuries to see if you meet the criteria.

 Workers who spend most of their day performing strenuous activities, like lifting, holding, pushing, or lowering heavy objects, can easily push their body past its limit.
 A workplace injury from overexertion could manifest itself as chronic or recurring neck and back pain, for example.
 Overexertion is difficult to avoid, however, so it’s important to take frequent breaks and listen to your body.

-When a workers’ daily duties involve performing the same action over and over, it can cause a repetitive motion injury.
+When a worker’s daily duties involve performing the same action over and over, it can cause a repetitive motion injury.
 This constant wear and tear on the body can cause trauma to the nerves, muscles, ligaments, and tendons.
-Those suffering from a repetitive motion injury may be diagnosed with tendonitis, osteoarthritis, bursitis, or carpel tunnel syndrome—which may require pricey corrective surgery and countless missed, paid work-days.
+Those suffering from a repetitive motion injury may be diagnosed with tendonitis, osteoarthritis, bursitis, or carpel tunnel syndrome—which may require pricey corrective surgery and countless missed workdays.

-A fall doesn’t have to occur from a high or low level to cause serious harm to the body.
+A fall doesn’t have to occur from a high level to cause serious harm to the body.
 One fall could result in cuts, bruises, broken bones, dislocated joints, and other musculoskeletal injuries.

 When a worker slips or trips on the job, whether by uneven surfaces, wet floors, spills, or foreign objects (among other influences), they could suffer from broken bones or torn muscles.